trohit/ik/systemdesign/ANALYTICS/TERMINOLOGY.md

     - Do analysis and analytics (batch / interactive/ realtime/ machine learning / Data warehouse)
 ## Data warehouse and EDW (Enterprise Data warehouse)
 - EDW is a single repo for all of the org's data providing holistic understanding, consolidated data and easier data compliance.
+## ETL vs ELT
+- ETL (Extract, Transform, Load) and ELT (Extract, Load, Transform).
+- ETL: data is transformed into a predefined format, then gets loaded into target storage
+- ELT:data is loaded into the destination, and gets transformed only when requested